-The School of Community Health Sciences (SCHS) is for anyone who is passionate about pursuing a career in the health industry.
-Recognizing health requires a multi-faceted approach, SCHS emphasizes multiple perspectives in its curriculum, including the emotional, spiritual, environmental and physical.
+The School of Public Health is for anyone who is passionate about pursuing a career in the health industry.
+Recognizing health requires a multi-faceted approach, the School of Public Health emphasizes multiple perspectives in its curriculum, including the emotional, spiritual, environmental and physical.
 The School offers a minor, an undergraduate degree, a master's degree, a Ph.D., as well as dual degree programs with the Orvis School of Nursing and the University of Nevada, Reno School of Medicine.
-Graduates from the School of Community Health Sciences are prepared to promote and protect the health of communities nearby and around the world.
+Graduates from the School of Public Health are prepared to promote and protect the health of communities nearby and around the world.

 Equitable, healthy and resilient communities.